EricKit/nest-user-auth/README.md

 Add a `test.env` file which contains a different MONGO_URI that `dev.env`.
 See the testing section for details.

 Add any other environments for production and test.
 The environment variable `NODE_ENV` is used to determine the correct environment to work in.
 The program defaults to `dev`.
 For example, if you wanted to use your `someEnv.env` file in production then set your `NODE_ENV` environment variable to `someEnv`.
 This can be done through package.json scripts, local environment variables, or your launch.json configuration in VS Code.
+If you do nothing, it will look for `dev.env`.
+Do not commit this file.

 ### Authentication